graphadvantage/neo4j-binary-cosine-similarity/README.md

 ##Using the Lead Attribution Models

-The power of this approach is that not only are we using our marketing graph to store the entire history of all marketing touches on individuals ( a formidable task for a SQL database), but we have also pre-computed the relative contribution of all activity touches in driving leads, which allows us to directly search the graph on the [:ATTRIBUTED_TO] relationship for most impactful (:Activities) to help optimize our marketing.
+We can directly search the graph on the [:ATTRIBUTED_TO] relationship to understand which activities are contributing the most .

 If we want to see the top 10 activities using the lastTouch model, we can run this report: